mirakl/s3proxy/README.md

 * Delete object : `DELETE /api/v1/object/:bucket/:key`
     - return an 200 OK response : delete the object defined by the bucket and the key

+* Bulk Delete object : `POST /api/v1/object/delete/:bucket` with a body containing list of keys "key=...&key=..."
+    - return an 200 OK response : delete the object defined by the bucket and the key
+    - return 400 Bad request if key parameter is missing

 * Copy object : `POST /api/v1/object/copy/:bucket/:key?destBucket=...&destKey=...`
     - return an 200 OK : copy the object defined by the bucket and the key to the destBucket and destKey
     - return 400 Bad request if destBucket or destKey are missing